-The ACT Human Rights Commission is providing free training for the community about ACT discrimination law.
+The ACT Human Rights Commission is providing free online training for the community about ACT discrimination law.
 This interactive workshop will draw on real-life situations to enhance your understanding.Read more

 Sector Orientation Resource